openstad/openstad-headless/doc/getting-started.md

 To make this work however, one must first use the command "npm run build" in the specific widget (in the packages > [widget] folder).
 This is only neccesary in development.
 In production these widgets are already prebuild.

 ### Getting the widget preview to work:
-There are quite a view thinks to take into account when you try to get a new widget to render in the preview component.
-The following steps need to be done
+There are a few steps to follow when trying to get a new widget rendered for your preview component:
 * In widget-settings.js define the way the api-server should bundle the widget.
 For example:
   ```
   resourceoverview: {